isomerpages/mti-cap/pages/For Business Owners.md

 				•	What is the price before and after the price increase?
 			</p>
 			<p>
-				You must not misrepresent the reasons for any price increase as this will mislead consumers and go against the principles of transparency and a level playing field.
+				You must not misrepresent the reasons for any price increase as this will mislead consumers.

 Read more on what businesses can do or should avoid.
 			</p>